Billable vs. non-billable time

 The tasks’ value is used as the default value for any new worklog evidenced for the task.
 This creates a worklog that indicates that the client must pay for the spent time.
 Occasionally it might happen that even the task is charged, some work should not be charged, or vice-versa.

-Sometimes happens that team member consider his time for non-billable because of any mistake he could make.
-Despite of this fact me as the provider, I need to keep the time to know much does it take in total.
+Sometimes happens that team members consider their time non-billable because of any mistake they could make.
+Despite this fact me as the provider, I need to keep the time to know much does it take in total.
 Then the billable icon can be changed by the team member in worklog record.

 How can I understand the cost split of billable vs. non-billable time?